spamegg1/spamegg1/README.md

   - Done with Lean for now.
 (It's highly unsuitable for the curriculum!)
   - Teaching GPU programming is difficult; so I started contributing to a [GPU library](https://github.com/ComputeNode/cyfra/).
   - I want to make a beginner-friendly GPU course based on it.
+- *May - August 2025:* I will be doing [Google Summer of Code](https://summerofcode.withgoogle.com/) to contribute to the [GPU library](https://github.com/ComputeNode/cyfra/).